 Long thin variety known as finger or rocket chilli are a hot green chilli.
-This does ripen to red but generally used when green.
+These do ripen to red but generally used when they are green.
 Typically used in Indian cooking where they are added during the cooking process to create the masala, for additional punch you would add chilli powder if required.
 Fresh green chillies are often eaten raw in salads or pickled in mustard oil as a spicy relish sometimes they are even fried in a batter as pakora too.

 This is a red spicy powder made up by grinding dried chillies.
 There are many different grades of red chilli powder depending on the chilli it is produced from.

 Chilli powder is used both for heat and to add a bit of colour in marinades, fillings and dry preparations.
 Usually fresh chilli is used during the cooking process and then additional chilli powder is added if and extra punch of heat is required.